-Termly internal moderation is carried out across year groups to ensure consistency and continuity in curriculum levels and early years levels of development.
-Information is recorded on the Moderation Meeting form (Appendix 5).
+Year groups hold termly moderation meetings following the year group assessments to moderate work and judgements across the year group ahead of finalising judements and attending the year group analysis meetings.
+Moderation across the school is completed annually to ensure consistency and continuity in curriculum levels and early years levels of development.
+Outcomes from the school moderation is recorded on the Moderation Meeting form (Appendix 5).
 From time to time, the local authority moderates the Reception end of year profile judgments.
 Reception teachers also regularly attend external moderation training.